ndemou/Out-PingStats/README.md

 ### Slow updating graphs

 All graphs except LAST RTTs and HISTOGRAM are **slow updating graphs**.
-Each bar in them represents **indicators of network quality** that are computed for a fixed *period* of several seconds.
+Each bar in them represents some **indicator of network quality** that is computed for a fixed *period* of several seconds.
 The *period* is 2mins by default and can be changed with `-AggregationSeconds`.
 In the x-axis you also get a tick every 10 periods (=20mins by default).

+> **For all these indicators the lower the better**

-We compute the minimum of all RTT times(`min`) and the 95th percentile(`p95`).
+**RTT BASELINE** displays the minimum RTT and **RTT VARIANCE** displays the difference `p95 - min` for the period.
+In simple words, almost all of your pings had an RTT between *BASELINE* and *BASELINE plus VARIANCE*.
+Read below for a more accurate description of p95.

+**LOSS%** is exactly what you guess, and **ONE-WAY JITTER** is an aproximation of the one-way jittet.
+We just divide the two-way jitter by two assuming that any delays are symetrical.

+#### Regarding p95

+`p95` is the 95th percentile of RTTs.
 For the many of us without a statistics degree, if `p95` equals 50msec then 95% of pings had an RTT<=50msec.
 Put another way only 5% of pings had RTTs worse than 50msec.
-We use the 95th percentile as a good aproximation of bad RTT times that we have to deal with most of the time.
+We use the 95th percentile as a good aproximation of bad RTT times that we have to deal with **most** of the time.
 In other words we consider these 5% of values that were worse than the `p95` as "outliers" that we can safely ignore.
 This is usualy a good idea because it's common to have spourious extreme RTT times.

-**RTT BASELINE** displays the `min`
-(minimum RTT of all pings) and the **RTT VARIANCE** displays the difference `p95 - min`.
-You can think of `min` as the baseline RTT time and `p95 - min` as a good indicator of the variability of times.

-**LOSS%** is exactly what you guess, and **ONE-WAY JITTER** is an aproximation of the one-way jittet.
-We just divide the two-way jitter by two assuming that any delays are symetrical.

-> **For all these indicators the lower the better**

 ## Regarding the terminal font